HDMI cables buying guide

 However, HDCP also has a downside.
 One of its main jobs is to "authenticate" the connection between two components via a "digital handshake," and problems with this handshake process can result in the loss or degradation of picture and sound.

 Quick tips for choosing HDMI cables

-Some components include an HDMI cable in the box, but most don't, so plan on buying one to connect your gear for the best picture and sound.
+Some components include an HDMI cable in the box, but most don't, so plan on buying one.

 You won't see dramatic differences in picture quality among HDMI cables.
 Unlike analog video transmission, which can display varying degrees of picture quality, digital video transmission typically delivers a clean, clear picture or no picture at all, although we've occasionally seen picture "sparkles" due to a less-than-flawless HDMI connection.

-For in-wall installation, you'll need a cable that's CL2-rated, like the Planet Waves E series models.
+For in-wall installation, you'll need a cable that's CL2-rated, like the Crutchfield Premium models.

 You'll still want to choose a high-quality HDMI cable, especially for longer lengths or in-wall installations.
 Different cables use different materials and construction techniques, and some are rated by the manufacturer to maintain maximum signal quality over longer cable lengths.
 Some users have encountered interoperability issues when making HDMI connections, but these are almost never the fault of the cable itself.